Thorsten Quaeschning

 Thorsten Quaeschning (born 23 February 1977) is a German musician.
 He is the bandleader of the electronic music group Tangerine Dream which he joined in 2005.
+He was chosen to continue as leader of the group by founder Edgar Froese shortly before his death in 2015.
 He performs synthesizers, vocals, guitar and drums.

 Early life

-Quaeschning was born in 1977 in Berlin within a classically trained music-loving family.
+Quaeschning was born in 1977 in Berlin to a classically trained, music-loving family.

-As a child, he learned violin, piano, drums and flute and was drawn to classical composers such as Engelbert Humperdinck, Wagner, Telemann, Smetana and Mozart.
+As a child, he learned violin, piano, drums, and flute; and was drawn to classical composers such as Engelbert Humperdinck, Wagner, Telemann, Smetana and Mozart.

 Career

 Before joining Tangerine Dream, Quaeschning worked as a producer for the band Minory.
 Afterwards, he began to tour with Tangerine Dream behind the scenes in 2003 before joining them two years later.

 Quaeschning has a second band called Picture Palace music.

 In 2018, Quaeschning released the soundtrack to the thriller film Cargo.